PicoCreator/smol-dev-js/spec/util/computeTokenCost.js.md

 # `util/computeTokenCost.js`

-This module exports a single function, `computeTokenCost`, which calculates the token cost of a given string.
+This module exports a single function `computeTokenCost` that calculates the token cost of a given string.

 ## Function: `computeTokenCost(text)`